Skip to main content

 Blazor WebView Guide

-InfiniLore.InfiniFrame.BlazorWebView integrates a full Blazor WebAssembly-style application into a native window with no HTTP server required — the Blazor runtime runs entirely in-process
+InfiniLore.InfiniFrame.BlazorWebView integrates a full Blazor WebAssembly-style application into a native window with no HTTP server required.
+The Blazor runtime runs entirely in-process.

 Contents